UsrRed/YLN/README.md

 **Mandatory :**

-Run the requirement.sh script (`bash requirement.sh` | `./requirement.sh`), this will install podman, podman-compose, the necessary images for the application, and launch it.
+Run the requirement.sh script (`bash setup.sh` | `./setup.sh`), this will install podman, podman-compose, the necessary images for the application, and launch it.
 You'll also receive the IP address to access the application

 ### How to use the application ?